 Energy efficient homes are less drafty, quieter, and have lower utility bills than conventionally built homes.
-By making your home more energy efficient, you’ll also lower your demand on California’s power grid and reduce your home’s impact on climate change.
+By making your home more energy efficient, you’ll also lower your demand on the power grid and reduce your home’s impact on climate change.

 GreenPoint Rated allocates an average of 50 percent of its points to Energy Efficiency.
 The top point-earning measures in this category include: